charliecalvert/CloudNotes/Prog270/Week04.md

 - Phone

 The first bootstrap Assignment is like the first Cloud Nine
-assignment: You will create some markdown, convert it to HTML paste it into a HTML, and run it via Node on Cloud 9.
-This time, however, you will be linking the bootstrap CSS and JavaScript that will give your page a special look that works well on multiple platforms.
+assignment: You will create some markdown, convert it to HTML paste it into an existing HTML file, and run it via Node on Cloud 9.
+This time, however, you will be linking in the bootstrap CSS and JavaScript that will give your page a special look that works well on multiple platforms.
+Consider just adding your code to a new directory in the GitHub repository you have been using.

 We are going to begin working with Starter Bootstrap Template which is found here: